pop-os/orca/README.md

 2. Start Orca.

-3. Run the egui `hello_world` example from another terminal within the Mutter or GNOME Shell session.
+3. Run the egui `hello_world` example from a terminal within the Mutter or GNOME Shell session.
 Run the following in the root of the egui checkout:

     ```bash
     ./target/debug/hello_world